Borrowing from other Libraries

 When you search our catalog you will see the materials owned by Lafayette as well as those in the other member collections.

 How do I get items from other libraries?

 - You can place holds on up to 50 items at a time from within our Library catalog.
 Your items will be sent to us via courier when they are available.

-- Likewise, customers from other member libraries are able to request items from the Lafayette collection.
+- Customers from other member libraries are able to request items from the Lafayette collection.

-- If you don't find the item in your catalog search, click on the Find More Results in Prospector button at the bottom of your search results page.
-Prospector allows you to use your card number to request items from public and academic libraries around the state (and a few other states!).
+- If you don’t find the item in your catalog search, click on the Find More Results in Prospector button at the bottom of your search results page.
+Prospector allows you to use your card number to request items from public and academic libraries around the state and beyond.

 How long will it take for items to arrive?